syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/ContextMenu.md

 # Context Menu

 In graphical user interface (GUI), a context menu is a type of menu that appears when you perform right-click operation.
 Nested level of context menu items can be created.
-Diagram provides some in-built context menu items and allows to define custom menu items.
+Diagram provides some built-in context menu items and allows to define custom menu items.

 ## Default Context Menu

 The `EnableContextMenu` property helps you to enable/disable the context menu.
 Diagram provides some default context menu items to ease the execution of some frequently used commands.
 The following code illustrates how to enable the default context menu items.

-{% highlight html %}
+{% highlight ASPX %}
 <%--Disables the context menu--%>
 <ej:Diagram ClientIDMode="Static" ID="Diagram" runat="server" Height="600px" Width="100%" EnableContextMenu="false" >
 </ej:Diagram>